Mercerenies/latitude/spec/ii_standard_library/iterator.md

 multiple iterators together. `ChainIterator` is mutable if and only if the current underlying iterator is mutable.
-Note that this means `ChainIterator` may be immutable for some of its iteration and mutable for the rest, if one of its underlying iterators is mutable and the other is not. `ChainIterator` also provides an additional `make` static method, which constructs an iterator out of two iterable arguments.
+Note that this means `ChainIterator` may be immutable for some of its iteration and mutable for the rest, if one of its underlying iterators is mutable and others are not.

 ### `NilIterator.`